 10. Vitamin C

-For a sore throat, take a supplement at least three times a day.
+Take a supplement at least three times a day for a sore throat.
 You can place it in a glass of water and gargle.

 11. Lemon

 This is a natural and effective remedy for sore throat.
-Lemon is rich in vitamin C that can help reduce inflammation.
+Lemon is rich in vitamin C, which can help reduce inflammation.
 In addition, its acidic nature makes your throat hostile to the development of bacteria.

-Add 1 teaspoon of freshly squeezed lemon juice to a cup of hot water and drink this juice 2-3 times every day.
+Add 1 teaspoon of freshly squeezed lemon juice to a cup of hot water and drink this juice 2-3 times daily.

 12. Moisten the air in the house

 You can install a humidifier in your room.
 The moist air will prevent the drying of your throat.
-If you don’t have a humidifier, you can put a bowl of water on the bedside every night.
+If you don’t have a humidifier, you can put a water bowl on the bedside every night.

 13. Quit smoking and avoid second-hand smoke